 Estimating transportation demand can be conceptualized from three main perspectives that are also models:

 - Constant.
 Transportation demand is proportional to a variable, so an increase in demand is expected with the corresponding growth of the variable.
 This does not necessarily imply causality, although variables having a strong association tend to be causal.
 The associations depicted are usually linear, but non-linear relations can also be represented.
-This is commonly known as the multiplier effect in economic impacts assessments.
+This is commonly known as the multiplier effect in economic impact assessments.
 For instance, additional employment in an area could be associated with (proportional to) a defined number of additional commuting trips.
 An additional number of tons handled by a port could be associated with a proportional number of truck or rail movements to the hinterland.

 - Deterministic.
 Transportation demand is a direct function of a number of known parameters.
 Knowing the parameters allows for estimating the demand accurately with a modal such as multiple regression.
 For instance, knowing supply and demand functions, including their elasticity, allows estimating how many passengers would purchase a ticket at a specific price level.
 A spatial interaction model is a standard example of deterministic demand, which is a general function of the attributes of at least two locations pondered by a function of their distance.